 NHdocs: The New Haven Documentary Film Festival was created to bring filmmakers and cinephiles together.
 We promote local filmmakers by showcasing their work and creating a collaborative space for the community and artists to share, all the while fostering the next generation of filmmakers.
 NHdocs’s goal is to bring together film enthusiasts and the people who’ve made the films to interact as well as to showcase local films.
 We are resolutely democratic in our embrace of the documentary tradition on the local as well as the international level.

 ABOUT THE FESTIVAL:

 While we love showcasing Connecticut filmmakers and their work, we are a documentary film festival with a world-class twist.
 We solicit material by filmmakers from around the world.
 We are looking for films that are superbly made, relevant, and will engage our visitors.
 If your film is amazing, we will most likely program it, no matter where you're from.

 Our student competition is open to students who have either grown up in Connecticut, or who attend school in the state.
 We have expanded our student workshops to include middle school, high school, and college students.

 We offer works-in-progress screening for local filmmakers to get peer-to-peer and audience feedback.
 We also curate a series of panels for both aspiring and experienced filmmakers, each year bringing new topics along with local and national experts in the field.

 Normally the majority of our screenings are within a 5 minute walk from one another.
 Screenings take place at the New Haven Free Public Library, Cafe 9, Whitneyville Cultural Commons, the New Haven Museum, popup venues and other theaters.
-Though, that said, we will probably still be living a Covid-19 World when August 2021 rolls around, so we are sure that a number of screenings will happen online.
+Though, that said, things changed because of Covid-19, so we are sure that a number of screenings will happen online.
 But whether live or online, we promise a first class screening experience.